 LEVEL SHIFTING DAC

 A 16-bit voltage output DAC (LTC2606) with 27 selectable I2C addresses has been chosen for the level shifting.
-The DAC shares a 4.096 V reference with the ADC.
+The DAC has a 2.5 V reference.
 To achieve the full 0 V to 5 V shifting voltage range preset at the noninverting input of the shifting op-amp, and to lower the DAC output voltage noise, an external buffer has been added.
-The buffer has the Sallen-key structure with a cutoff frequency of 100 Hz and a gain of 1.22.
-An LSB of the DAC with a gained output is
+The buffer has the Sallen-Key structure with a cutoff frequency of 100 Hz and a gain of 2.
+The LSB of the DAC with a gained output follows:

 Table 2 proves that one DAC LSB converted by the ADC is about 264 μV.
 Reviewing the last two ADC readings, the difference is only 1 LSB, resulting in 269 μV.

 Figure 5 displays how the rms noise changes with only the input bias voltage applied to the input of the signal chain.
 Every time the input bias is changed, the DAC shifts the input to the correct level, ensuring a low offset error.
 The rms noise of the signal chain increases with the dc bias because the dc calibrator providing the dc bias produces more noise at higher voltage output levels.

 As expected from Figure 5, the dynamic range responds to the increasing rms noise with the increasing input bias voltage in Figure 6.